doums/oterm.nvim/README.md

   -- Some mapping, exit: close the job and the window -- normal: switch to normal mode keymaps = { exit = '<A-q>', normal = '<A-n>' },
+  -- Highlight group for the terminal window,
-  -- Terminal highlight group, default Normal
+  -- links to NormalFloat by default
-  -- With it you can customize the background and default -- foreground color since `{g,b}:terminal_color_x` will be used -- as well for foreground, based on ANSI sequences -- (see :h terminal TERMINAL COLORS) terminal_hl = nil,
+  -- Use it to customize the background and default foreground -- colors.
-  -- Custom VertSplit highlight group split_hl = nil,
+  -- Note that `g:terminal_color_x` will be used
+  -- (see :h terminal - TERMINAL COLORS) hl_win = 'otermWin',
+  -- Highlight group for horizontal and vertical splits -- links to WinSeparator by default hl_split = 'otermSplit',

   -- `on_exit` a optional function to call when the terminal's job -- exits.
 It will receive the job ID and exit code as argument.